jonstephens85/nurec-lw-benchhub/README.md

     path=/path/to/scene/colmap \
     out_dir=/path/to/scene/output \
     experiment_name=my_scene_v1 \
-    dataset.downsample_factor=2 \
+    export_ply.enabled=true \
-    export_usdz.enabled=true \
+    export_usd.enabled=true \
-    export_usdz.apply_normalizing_transform=true
+    export_usd.apply_normalizing_transform=true
 ```

-Two flags matter for the LW-BenchHub handoff:
+Three flags matter for the LW-BenchHub handoff:

+- `export_ply.enabled=true` produces `export_last.ply` a 3DGS native file output.
+De
 - `export_usdz.enabled=true` produces `convert.usdz` (or sometimes `export_last.usdz` depending on version) — the file Isaac Sim will load
 - `export_usdz.apply_normalizing_transform=true` centers and roughly scales the scene near the origin

-**Note:** `apply_normalizing_transform` does *not* guarantee the floor sits at z=0 or that the scale matches real-world meters.
+- **Note:** `apply_normalizing_transform` does *not* guarantee the floor sits at z=0 or that the scale matches real-world meters.
 You will almost certainly need to re-anchor and possibly rescale in Isaac Sim.
 Plan for it.

+**IMPORTANT**

+The expored usdz file may not be compatible with Isaac Sim.
+If the file does not render in Isaac Sim, convert the PLY file to a compatible USD format using:

+`python -m threedgrut.export.scripts.ply_to_usd path/to/your/model.ply --output_file path/to/output.usdz`

 Output paths to remember after training completes: